dose-finding/Randomised-bcrm/README.md

 # Randomised-bcrm
-The codes for the paper P. Mozgunov, T. Jaki and X. Paoletti (2018), Randomized dose-escalation designs for drug combination cancer trials with immunotherapy
+Randomized dose-escalation designs for drug combination cancer trials with immunotherapy

 This folder includes files for the paper

-P. Mozgunov, T.Jaki and X. Paoletti (2018) "Radnomized dose-escalation designs for drug combination cancer trials with immunotherapy", Journal of Biopharmaceutical Statistics.
+"Radnomized dose-escalation designs for drug combination cancer trials with immunotherapy", Journal of Biopharmaceutical Statistics.

 The codes are the modification of the functions of the bcrm package by Michael Sweeting available on CRAN https://cran.r-project.org/web/packages/bcrm/.
 The functions of the original package are described in the paper